schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: name

 		Human-readable name of glyph ("nice name").

-	:type: unicode
+	:type: str

 	.. attribute:: productionName

 		Production name of glyph.
 Will return a value only if production name differs from nice name, otherwise None.

-	:type: unicode
+	:type: str

 	.. attribute:: category

 		This is mostly from the UnicodeData.txt file from unicode.org.
 Some corrections have been made (Accents, ...) e.g: "Letter", "Number", "Punctuation", "Mark", "Separator", "Symbol", "Other"

-	:type: unicode
+	:type: str

 	.. attribute:: subCategory

 		This is mostly from the UnicodeData.txt file from unicode.org.
 Some corrections and additions have been made (Smallcaps, ...). e.g: "Nonspacing", "Ligature", "Decimal Digit", ...

-	:type: unicode
+	:type: str

 	.. attribute:: case

 		e.g: "Uppercase", "Lowercase", "Smallcaps"

 	:type: int